-It’s clear from this data that public facing key workers are at highest risk of being exposed to Covid-19.
+It’s clear from this data that public-facing key workers are at the highest risk of being exposed to Covid-19.
 As businesses begin to think about their return to work plans, front of house staff and facilities teams who interact with large numbers of employees, visitors and contractors are likely to become at risk of catching Covid-19.
 Of 359 jobs listed in a UK statistics survey receptionists currently rank position 70 for exposure to the disease; a higher rank than taxi drivers, who in May were one of the most dangerous occupations to have during the pandemic.
 Building caretakers are ranked at 35, with an even higher risk of exposure to Covid-19.

-Receptionists have a multitude of responsibilities, but it’s no secret that the job is a very public facing role.
+Receptionists have a multitude of responsibilities, but it’s no secret that the job is a very public-facing role.
 Receptionists are known as “the face of the company”; they are the first person to interact with a visitor or employee in a traditional front of house setup.
 Receptionists greet people with a friendly smile, welcome and direct guests, show contractors to their work areas, take deliveries and assist employees with facilities enquiries.
 All of these tasks are crucial to the everyday operation of the building, but in a post-pandemic workplace, can prove very dangerous to anyone in that role.
 Receptionists are at risk of interacting with virus carriers, people who haven’t self-certified their health status, registered for track and trace, and people who aren’t wearing correct PPE.

 And there are reputation risks.
 The world is watching and ready to criticise those who do not put the safety of their workers as a top priority.
-During lockdown, exposés by the media saw some industries thrust into in the spotlight for the wrong reasons, including fast fashion and fast-moving consumer goods (FMCG).
+During the lockdown, exposés by the media saw some industries thrust into the spotlight for the wrong reasons, including fast fashion and fast-moving consumer goods (FMCG).
 Unwanted press attention can be devastating in a climate of economic uncertainty; where consumer spending is directed towards careful purchases, the last thing corporations need is negative attention regarding a matter that should be taken care of.

 Facilities Managers have a responsibility to keep everyone safe at work, including front of house staff.
 It’s a huge duty for Facilities, but if executed correctly, they can set the organisation up for a safe workplace throughout 2021 and beyond, with all staff working on tasks in a safe and secure manner.